chrisglein/chrisglein.github.io/_posts/2011-03-25-lotro-revisited-part-5-user-interface.md

 Looking at the progress of this game over the years, it has gotten better.
 They have fixed some hiccups in the experience.
 But there are still warts, and the rate of improvement is too slow.
 Too many problems that have been there for years are still festering.
 The only conclusion I can come to is that refining the interface isn't a priority, and that they don't have the right kind of talent focused on these issues.

-**Iconography**
+### Iconography

 ![Action Bar](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEj51_8MWuFlosTFuJtDX_Gf-xFekvgKj9gcEIzmjdNdq99oDsHC8i3xnnNresnCeNWf3kjBo0g8urVlEaUbkfCr7fK263JFZ0a8GyH1W4xIxr19B6__THo9ye1fIxDtDKRAbIf5d91dMnU/s320/Web_ActionBar28.jpg)

-*"Icons are too small and lack strong enough silhouettes to be quickly identified."*
+> Icons are too small and lack strong enough silhouettes to be quickly identified.

 Let's look at the action bar screenshot above that I talked about [last time]({% post_url /2011-03-23-lotro-revisited-part-4-systems %}).
 There are a couple things you might notice, but the first is probably that the icons are incredibly tiny.
 32x32 pixels, specifically.
 You can scale this bar up, but the source assets are 32x32, so the scaled up version looks terrible.
 By comparison WoW's source icons are 64x64, containing 4 times the amount of information.